OscarValerock/PowerQueryFunctions/README.md

 - Kim Burgess' [repository, m-tools](https://github.com/acaprojects/m-tools/blob/master/M.pq) was very useful when defining the usage of the functions and the readme file.

 ## Usage
+### Library installation
+This library is imported into Power Query by copying and
 1. Open the file [M.pq](M.pq) and copy the code.
 2. Open an advanced editor in Power Query and paste the code, rename the query to "M".
 3. Use the functions as records on M. For example, PictureBinary, which arguments are one table and two numbers, can be invoked like: